somilgo/twinedemo/README.md

 - Migrate database using "python manage.py migrate"
 - Run local server "python manage.py runserver"
 - Navigate to homepage at "localhost:8000/permission/index"
+- To create SystemUsers and Jobs, first create an admin account using "python manage.py createsuperuser", then login at "localhost:8000/admin" and use UI
+- NOTE: Passwords must be set in Python shell ("python manage.py shell") with set_password() method called on SystemUser object

 Time Breakdown
 -------------------------------